Degenerative Disc Disease

 Figure 4.
 (Click image to enlarge.)

-Degenerative disc changes are often characterized by a loss of water content in the disc (confirmed using a T-2 weighted MRI sequence — see Figure 4) and various changes to its elastic and mechanical properties.
-This can lead to dLBP.
 It is important to note that although degenerative changes may be observed, the pain may be unremarkable.
 Conversely, imaging may reveal very mild degenerative changes, yet the patient may be experiencing significant pain.

-There are numerous treatments for dLBP ranging from conservative therapies such as physical therapy and nonsteroidal anti-inflammatory drugs (NSAIDS), to more invasive surgical options such as spinal fusion, total disc replacement, and Nucleus Replacement in appropriate patients.
-See Treatment Options for more information.
+There are numerous treatments for dLBP ranging from conservative therapies such as physical therapy and nonsteroidal anti-inflammatory drugs (NSAIDS), to more invasive surgical options such as spinal fusion, total disc replacement, and nucleus replacement in appropriate patients.